AustralianMint/JavaScripting/README.md

 - Speak like a whale.
 - Daily special menu display

-Yannik is lit, gang gang.
+Yannix is lit, gang gang.